Pubs back East of England Ambo abuse campaign

 'Don't Choose to Abuse' highlights the abuse staff receive - and the consequences for those who hand it out.

-Pubs in Norfolk and Suffolk will be sharing the message through posters and drinks mats.
+Pubs in Essex will be sharing the message through posters and drinks mats.

 People who attack ambulance crews can be jailed for up to a year.